qzc438/ontology-llm/DEBUGGING_LOG.md

 sqlite3 pgadmin4.db "UPDATE USER SET LOCKED = false, LOGIN_ATTEMPTS = 0 WHERE USERNAME = 'user.name@domain.com';" ".exit"
 ```

-#### How to fix the results so that the results of Anatomy Track are in line with the OAEI results?
+#### How to align the results of Agent-OM with the results of the OAEI Anatomy Track?
 - Please check the function `filter_anatomy()` in the `util.py`.
   - Remove the mappings that are different from the equivalence.
   - Remove the non-distinct mappings that appear twice.